180112/blogdown.source/content/home/about.md

 # About Me

 I am student at the University of Mons in Belgium...
 I chose this cursus because I really love animals and want to learn more about their behaviours.
-Appart from that, my hobbies are drawing andc playing theatre.
+Appart from that, my hobbies are drawing and playing theatre.
 I've also been learning Japanese in autodidact, thus I was able to live in Japan for one month on my own.